 The novel’s most prominent other puzzle game was found in Edmond Kirsch’s artificial intelligence known as Winston.
 When Langdon is first introduced to Winston, he is attending Kirsch’s reveal party and Winston is his tour guide.
-Langdon is convinced that he had been speaking to a real person and is shocked to discover that Winston is in fact a computer.
+Langdon is convinced that he had been speaking to a real person and is shocked to discover that Winston is in fact a computer program.
 Kirsch’s emphasis on Winston ‘learning’, or gaining more human-like qualities, is evident through his attempts at jokes as well as his “self-portrait”.
 Winston creates, at the request of Kirsch, what he considers his self-portrait and as he does not have a corporal form, his painting appeared to be a strange abstract image with an eye in the center.
 Langdon initially interprets this painting as an odd rendition of a Miró.
 Throughout his development in the book, Langdon begins to interpret the portrait as something different.

 While searching for the Barcelona Supercomputing Center (a necessary step to overcoming the books theme of racing against time), Langdon determines the portrait to be more than just a picture.
 It is also a map.
 Below are both the images of Winston’s self-portrait and the real map of the area of Barcelona that the Supercomputing Center is located.

 The two images are very nearly identical in their shape and outline.
 Langdon interpreted the eye on Winston’s self-portrait to be “the place on the planet from which Winston viewed the world”.
 This eye lines up very well to the actual Barcelona Supercomputing center that is indicated by the white oval outlined in black on the right-hand picture.
 This other puzzle was essential for Langdon and his female companion, Ambra Vidal, to find Winston and subsequently release Edmond Kirsch’s video.
-Langdon’s correct solution allowed the two to beat the clock and avenge the death of their dear friend.
+Langdon’s correct solution allowed the two to beat the clock and honor the death of their dear friend.
 Through another solved mystery, Langdon would soon find that his so-called success in putting his faith in Winston and ultimately finding it may have not been as positive as he had originally imagined.

 Throughout the novel, there were many people accused for the public murder of Edmond Kirsch.
 Suspicions were cast at characters such as Bishop Valdespino.
 He had the most incentive as Kirsch boasted that his discovery would destroy the foundations of religion.
 Then fingers were pointed at the Prince of Spain.
 Prince Julian was accused because of the supposed phone call that came from the Royal Palace to the Guggenheim, placing Kirsch’s murder on the guest list.
 The online conspiracy website, CospiracyNet.com, is extremely effective in pushing the masses to place blame, as well.
 Despite all of these theories, not one was correct.